-The industrial sector is one of the important sectors of the Indian economy and hence compilation of industrial statistics assumes a crucial importance, both for research and policy-making.
+1. The industrial sector is one of the important sectors of the Indian economy and hence compilation of industrial statistics assumes a crucial importance, both for research and policy-making.
 The Annual Survey of Industries (ASI) is the principal source of Industrial Statistics in India.
 Till ASI 2009-10, the survey was conducted annually under the statutory provisions of the Collection of Statistics Act 1953 and Rules framed there under in 1959 except in the State of Jammu & Kashmir where it is conducted under the Jammu& Kashmir Collection of Statistics Act 1961 and Rules framed there under in 1964.
-From the ASI 2010-11, the survey is being conducted under the statutory provisions of the Collection of Statistics Act 2008 and Rules framed there under in 2011.
-Statistics officers have been appointed under the Act for different jurisdiction areas to collect and authorize officials to collect information from any individual and commercial concern.

-The ASI frame is based on the lists of registered factories / units maintained by the Chief Inspector of Factories in each State and those maintained by registration authorities in respect of bidi and cigar establishments and electricity undertakings.
+6. The ASI frame is based on the lists of registered factories / units maintained by the Chief Inspector of Factories in each State and those maintained by registration authorities in respect of bidi and cigar establishments and electricity undertakings.
 The frame is revised/ updated every year by the Field Operations Division of NSSO in consultation with the Chief Inspector of Factories in the States online through the ASI Web Portal.

 7. For the purpose of frame, only those establishments, which are employing 10 or more workers with power or 20 or more without power, are to be entered in the frame in consonance with the Section 2m(i) & 2m(ii) of Factories Act.
 The above definition is slightly modified due to the amendment of the Factories Act, 1948 for the State of Maharashtra and Rajasthan, as below, which is applicable from ASI 2015-16 onwards: